climate-action-kits/pxt-fwd-edu/gr6-glaciers-use.md

 ## Use Step 1
-The code below will allow our glacier tracking system to measure the light reflected off different surfaces!
-Look at your Glacier Tracking System and think about this question: Which part of this project represents the sun?
+The code below will allow our glacier tracking system to measure the light reflected off different surfaces! <br> Look at your Glacier Tracking System and think about this question: Which part of this project represents the sun?

 ~hint Tell me more!
 - Here, the LED lights represent the sun's rays.